thinktecture/ngeurope-2018-pwa/README.md

 ## Setup

-As we are expecting a high number of participants and have seen a lot of unreliable conference WiFis, we kindly ask you to prepare the following setup steps at home or in the hotel.
+As we are expecting a high number of participants and we’ve seen a lot of unreliable conference WiFis, we kindly ask you to prepare the following setup steps at home or in the hotel.

 ### Step 1: Devices and Software